Kafkamorph/DOAwilds/README.md

 So, you want to find level 10s (or any other level of wilds) near predefined coordinates.

 When the game is loaded, a file called 'map.bin' is prefetched.
-This file contains one whole realm of coordinates regarding wilds and their level (not ownership).
+This file contains one whole realm of coordinates regarding wilds, cities and their level (not ownership).

 The file can be easily found in your browser's cache.